Enduring any accident can be a terrifying experience, but it can be particularly traumatic if caused by someone else’s lack of care or misconduct.

 Personal Injury Settlements

 Most personal injury lawsuits end in an out-of-court settlement rather than a trial.
 Many clients and potential clients want to know about the “average” personal injury settlement.
-However, there really is no such thing as an average, as each case has unique factors that can alter its value significantly.

 If you think about this, it makes sense.
 For instance, a motorcycle accident survivor’s compensation may drastically differ from someone who slipped on a wet floor in a grocery store.